yadejumobi/aitour26-BRK445-building-enterprise-ready-ai-agents-with-microsoft-foundry/session-delivery-resources/Demo/02/02_demo_userguide.md

 Video: [brk445-slide 14-demo.mp4](https://aka.ms/AAxrpqj) — 00:05:42

-# Aspire + Semantic Kernel — Single-Agent Demo Guide
+# Aspire — Single-Agent Demo Guide

 This guide documents the single-agent demo shown in the video.
-The demo showcases an Aspire orchestration built on .NET and Semantic Kernel, a storefront (Sava Labs), semantic search, an image-analysis workflow, and end-to-end observability with Aspire traces and Application Insights.
+The demo showcases an Aspire orchestration built on .NET, a storefront (Sava Labs), semantic search, an image-analysis workflow, and end-to-end observability with Aspire traces and Application Insights.
 Video length: 00:05:42.

 ---